dan-v/awslambdaproxy/README.md

 * HTTP & HTTPS support.
 * No special software required.
 Just configure your system to use an HTTP proxy.
 * Each AWS Lambda region provides 1 outgoing IP address that gets rotated roughly every 4 hours.
 That means if you use 10 AWS regions, you'll get 60 unique IPs per day.
 * Configurable IP rotation frequency between multiple regions.
-By default IP will rotate to new region every 10 seconds.
+By default IP will rotate to new region every 3 minutes.
-* Personal "proxy server" not shared with anyone else.
+* Personal proxy server not shared with anyone else.
 * Mostly [AWS free tier](https://aws.amazon.com/free/) compatible (see FAQ below).

 ## How it works